The Economist 2021

-The EDHEC Academic Excellence Scholarship offers high-potential candidates up to a 50% reduction in their tuition fees.
+The EDHEC Academic Excellence Scholarship offers high-potential candidates up to 50% reduction on their tuition fees.
 The scholarship supports high-profile candidates based on the excellence of their academic profile, extensive experience and/or extracurricular activities.

 A select range of country and sector-specific scholarships are also available:

-- EDHEC Women in Finance and Data Science Scholarship ‒ a 35% reduction in tuition fees
+- EDHEC Women in Finance and Data Science Scholarship ‒ up to 50% reduction on tuition fees

-- EDHEC Women in Business Scholarship ‒ up to a 35% reduction in tuition fees
+- EDHEC Women in Business Scholarship ‒ up to 50% reduction on tuition fees

-- EDHEC Cultural Diversity Scholarship ‒ up to a 40% reduction on tuition fees
+- EDHEC Cultural Diversity Scholarship ‒ up to 40% reduction on tuition fees

 - EDHEC Refugee or Conflict Zone scholarship ‒ EDHEC is proud to welcome master’s students who are refugees or from conflict-affected nations, in line with the School’s aim to promote peace, diversity and inclusion worldwide.
-One of the main ways we can help is to provide financial assistance through a reduction of up to 75% in tuition fees, giving candidates an opportunity to receive quality higher education at EDHEC.
+One of the main ways we can help is to provide financial assistance up to 75% reduction on tuition fees, giving candidates an opportunity to receive quality higher education at EDHEC.

 - Who can apply?
 During our admissions process, we take into account the context in which applicants have achieved their academic qualifications.
 If your application is accepted, you will be notified simultaneously as to whether you have been granted an EDHEC Refugee or Conflict Zone scholarship.

-- The EDHEC Make an Impact Scholarship* is open to Master in Management and Master of Science applicants and covers 35% of tuition fees.
+- The EDHEC Make an Impact Scholarship* is open to Master in Management and Master of Science applicants and covers up to 35% reduction on tuition fees.

 - How to apply: Students who wish to apply for the EDHEC Make an Impact Scholarship must submit an essay of 1,000 to 1,500 words along with their application, detailing their career plan.
 The essay should describe their prior experience, explain how the Master of their choice will contribute to their career plan, and detail their personal motivation for making an impact on the United Nations Sustainable Development Goals (SDGs) throughout their career.

 - The EDHEC High Impact ‒ Future Chinese Alumni Scholarship* is a co-sponsored scholarship with the EDHEC China Alumni Club.
-It awards 10 Chinese students who plan to make an impact on the EDHEC China Alumni community a 50% reduction on their tuition fees.
+It awards 10 Chinese students who plan to make an impact on the EDHEC China Alumni community up to 50% reduction on their tuition fees.

 - Who can apply: Chinese students who have been accepted into an EDHEC Master's programme with high scores from the Selection Committee.